People

 Principle Staff

 Dene Grigar is Founder and Director of the Electronic Literature Lab.
-She also serves as the Director of the Creative Media & Digital Technology Program at Washington State University Vancouver, with research focusing on the creation, curation, preservation, and criticism of Electronic Literature, specifically building multimedial environments and experiences for live performance, installations, and curated spaces; desktop computers; and mobile media devices.
-She has authored or co-authored 14 media works, such as Curlew (with Greg Philbrook, 2014), “A Villager’s Tale” (with Brett Oppegaard, 2011), the “24-Hour Micro-Elit Project” (2009), as well as six books and over 60 articles.
-She curates exhibits of electronic literature and media art, mounting shows at the Library of Congress and for the Modern Language Association, among other venues.
+She also serves as the Director of the Creative Media & Digital Technology Program at Washington State University Vancouver, with research focusing on the creation, curation, preservation, and criticism of Electronic Literature, specifically building multimedial environments and experiences.
+She has authored or co-authored 17 media works, such as Curlew (with Greg Philbrook, 2014), “A Villager’s Tale” (with Brett Oppegaard, 2011), the “24-Hour Micro-Elit Project” (2009), as well as four print books, six multimedia books, and over 71 articles.
+She curates exhibits of electronic literature and media art, mounting shows at the Bibliotecha Hertziana&mdashMax Planck Institute of Art History.
+Library of Congress, British Computer Society, and for the Modern Language Association, among other venues.
 She serves as Associate Editor for Leonardo Reviews.
 For the Electronic Literature Organization she served as President from 2013-2019 and currently as its Managing Director and Curator of The NEXT.
 Her website is located at http://nouspace.net/dene.

 Richard Snyder is Associate Director and Metadata Specialist of the Electronic Literature Lab who holds a PhD in English from Washington State University.
 His research focuses on intersections of word and image in literary media.
 As part of his dissertation research, he is currently developing the Early Modern Visual Reader (EMVR), a digital platform that remediates the experience of reading early modern literature within its own visual culture.
 Richard is Assistant Professor at Northwest College.

-Holly Slocum is Project Manager and Senior Designer in the Electronic Literature Lab (ELL).
+Holly Slocum is Project Manager and Senior Designer in the Electronic Literature Lab.
 She completed her B.A. in Digital Technology and Culture and specializes in user experience design, front-end web development, and digital preservation.
-Her work includes the reconstitution of several pieces of electronic literature, including Richard Holeton’s hypertext novel Figurski at Findhorn on Acid and Deena Larsen’s 17 hypertext kanji-ku poems.
+Her work includes the reconstitution of several pieces of electronic literature, including Bill Bly's We Descend: Complete Edition, Richard Holeton's Figurski at Findhorn on Acid, Amnesia: Restored, and Deena Larsen's 17 hypertext kanji-ku poems.
 She also designed and manages the development of The NEXT, a multimedia museum and archive space owned by Electronic Literature Organization (ELO).
 Holly also serves as the Coordinator for ELO and designer for The Digital Review.

 Greg Philbrook graduated from the Creative Media & Digital Culture Program and now works as the program’s information and instructional technician.
 As a developer, he headed the creation of Electronic Literature Organization’s (ELO) The NEXT and has produced the catalog for the Electronic Literature Lab (ELL).
 He participates in the preservation projects in ELL and has collaborated with media artists, Dene Grigar on “Curlew,” and John Barber on “Sound Spheres.”
 He has also served as the technical support at exhibitions curated by Grigar at the Library of Congress, ELO, Modern Language Association, and Digital Humanities Summer Institute.